“Revel in relaxed splendour at a 19th-century Normandy chateau, offering great kids facilities, spacious suites and vast grounds”

 Created from 18th-century stables 50m away from the chateau (and with access to all amenities) is the two-storey self-catering cottage, Votre.
 Original features - beams, exposed stonework - remain.
 There are two bedrooms (a double and a twin) plus a shower bathroom upstairs, and separate living room and kitchen-diner and family bathroom downstairs.

 - Internet access

 Breakfast (included in the rates year-round) is laid out in the dining room or on the terrace: juices (maybe local apple or even carrot), cereals, yoghurt, fruit, freshly baked croissants and local jams (try the wonderful rhubarb and fig).
-If you fancy a lie-in, send the kids down from 8am and staff will make sure they’re fed.

 Parents can enjoy communal, home-cooked dinners around a grand walnut table (daily except Thursday, included in the rates July & August, otherwise at extra cost).
 Being so close to the coast, the seafood is particularly good: garlic scallops or king prawns pan-fried in parsley butter.
 We also enjoyed duck breast with poached plums in a red wine sauce, followed by local cheeses and a dark chocolate pudding with white chocolate sauce.

 Kids' suppers - chicken casserole, macaroni cheese or beef stew with salad and cous-cous - are served separately at 5pm, though over 14s can join the grownups if they wish.
 On Saturdays, there's a family BBQ instead.
 All suites except Comte have small kitchenettes, and microwaves are available to heat up baby food and sterilise bottles.